typedb/typedb/docs/pages/academy/2-GRAQL/4-other-queries.md

 aggregate ask;
 ```

 To find whether something is in the knowledge base, you just need to use the `ask` aggregate.
 If the `get` query returns no result, then the corresponding `ask` aggregate will return `False`.
 Otherwise it will return `True`.
 Nothing fancy, but very useful.
-Especially if you are building an app on top of GRAKN.
+Especially if you are building an app on top of Grakn.

 ## Compute queries